StanislavAlexandrov/Plex-Cleaner/README.md

+# Fork Notice

+This is a fork of the original Plex Cleaner project.
+It addresses an issue where the script would fail to find media files, resulting in "[NOT FOUND]" errors.
+It's a hacky solution, so use at your own risk!
+Always use the --test option first!

+The problem lies in the mismatch between the file paths returned from Plex and the actual file paths on Synology devices.
+For example, Plex may return a path like /movies/..., whereas the actual media file resides at /volume1/media/movies.

+To correct this issue, this fork allows you to manually specify the correct paths to your movie and TV series media files.
+You need to do this in the PlexCleaner.py file.

+By default, the paths are empty strings.
+If they are not updated with the correct paths, the script will throw an error.
+Please make sure to provide both paths.

+All other aspects of the Plex Cleaner project remain the same.

+Refer to the original README for additional information about the usage and functionality of Plex Cleaner.

-## Please update the script to version 1.94 to avoid problems with your server by creating too many devices!
+## Please update the script to version 1.94 to avoid problems with your server by creating too many devices

 # Plex Cleaner